-The MARKiTS inventory of businesses 109 establishment types in the 312 studied indicates retail. financial, and service establishhaving a total of 3,009 ments, employees, within the trade area. the 109 types, 47 are not represented within the trade area; 38 are in apparent undersupply; 3 are in average supply; and 21 are in apparent oversupply.
+The MARKiTS inventory of businesses 109 establishment types in the indicates 312 retail, studied financial, and service establishhaving a total of 3,009 employees, within the trade area.
+109 types, 47 are not the represented within the trade area; 38 are in apparent undersupply; 3 are in average supply; and 21 are in apparent oversupply.